JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 The evening lights were dimming over the road as it mapped out the route ahead.
 My last lecture of the day was finally over, and my body wanted nothing more than to sink into my sheets and knock out for twelve hours.

 My awareness felt fuzzy as I let bodies brush past my own on the crowded sidewalk.
-I could only trudge my feet ahead while my gaze swept over the crowd aimlessly.
+I could only trudge my feet ahead while I gazed over the crowd aimlessly.
 It felt like my mind was processing the surrounding in slow motion for minutes longer than I remembered.

 Then a distinct echo ringed against my ears and it made the world go radio silent.

 My body suddenly felt sober from the fatigue and I could only stare widely at the figure that caught my eyes.
-My movements came to a sudden halt as I instinctively drew in a staggered breath. *Grayson*.
+All movement came to a sudden halt as I instinctively drew in a staggered breath.

+*Grayson*.

 He looked scared, wearing the same expression he did moments before the trigger was pulled.
 The time lasted long, as if the world had stopped for a split second, before the motions around me came back in full force.

 I was being pushed forward by the crowd of people and the sudden tumble forward made me lose contact of him.
 There was an immediate feeling of sorrow that spread against my chest and for once, it actually fueled my body with adrenaline.
 My legs began to push its way forward as my arms pushed away bodies in front of me.
 I could hear faint annoyance in the voices around me, but my mind muted them while my eyes searched frantically all around.
 Eventually, the crowd disappeared from behind me and the quiet surrounding me simmered quickly.
 The overwhelming guilt and shame that flooded my mind when I saw him felt like a loose noose around my neck.

 For seconds, maybe even minutes, I stood there.
 And with heaving breaths and a frantic heartbeat, fatigue quickly came crashing down.
 I felt tired beyond the physical.
 I could feel the exhaustion feeding away at my bones.
-My backpack was beginning to slide down and my feet quickly carried me away from the sights of others and into the crevice of an alley.
+And as my backpack began to slide down, my feet quickly carried me away from the sights of others and into the crevice of an alley.

-My back found comfort against the brick wall and for a silent moment, my body was still.
-With closed eyes and loosened fists, my mind tried to find the white noise.
+My back easily found comfort against the brick wall and for a silent moment, my body was still.
+With closed eyes and loosened fists, I tried to find the white noise.
 A void of nothingness that I could hide myself in and stay there indefinitely.
-But my memories were only knives that poked holes into my thoughts, causing the incredibly real flashbacks to flood in.
+But the memories were only knives that poked holes into my thoughts, causing the incredibly real flashbacks to flood in.
 Then, as if the stool were kicked from beneath me, oxygen began to dissipate, and my breaths became a frantic mess.

 “Why are you doing this?”
 It was below a whisper, almost lost to my own ears.